agroimpacts/geospaar/README.md

 ### 6. Build or pull the `docker` image

-Using docker, you can either build or pull the docker image you need by running the following in your terminal:
+Using docker, you can either build or pull the docker image you need by running the following in your terminal, assuming you have either a Mac with an Intel chip, or a Windows-based machine.
+If not, go to the section on Mac with M1/M2 chips.

+For Intel-based Mac and Windows:

+You can either build a local image or pull a pre-built image:

 - build (assuming you are in the project directory you made in step 4):